 The Revolt of 1857

-- Following major factors were responsible for the revolt
+3. The following major factors were responsible for the revolt

-– Policies such as ‘Doctrine of Lapse’ and annexations of states carried under it.
+– Policies such as ‘The Doctrine of Lapse’ and annexations of states carried under it.

-– ‘Absentee sovereignty ship’ of the British rule.
+– ‘Absentee sovereignty ship’ of British rule.

 – Heavy taxation policies, destruction of indigenous craft industries.

-– Interference in socio-religious systems. - Immediate cause was the introduction of the Enfield Rifle.
-Cartridge of the rifle had to be bitten off before loading and was made up of beef and pig fat.
+4. The immediate cause was the introduction of the Enfield Rifle.
+The cartridge of the rifle had to be bitten off before loading and was made up of beef and pig fat.

-Start with NCERT to brush up your basics and then go for complete study notes here.
+Start with NCERT to brush up on your basics and then go for complete study notes here.
 Register here for Regional Movements Across India full study notes.

 1.3 National Movements During the Colonial Era